Izale McLeod: Later career

 Following his release from MK Dons, on 25 June 2014, McLeod signed a two-year deal with Crawley Town on a free transfer.

 On 22 August 2015, McLeod joined Notts County for an undisclosed six-figure sum on a two-year contract.
 On 25 August 2016, McLeod left Notts County by mutual consent having scored 10 goals in 41 appearances for the club.

 Following the mutual termination of his contract at Notts County, McLeod joined fellow League Two club Yeovil Town until the end of the season.
 He scored his first goal for Yeovil in an EFL Trophy tie against Portsmouth on 30 August 2016.
-On 10 November 2016, after making only six appearances for Yeovil, McLeod left the club after his contract was terminated by mutual consent due to personal reasons.
+On 10 November 2016, after making only six appearances for Yeovil, McLeod left the club after his contract was terminated by mutual consent for personal reasons.

 On 24 November 2016, McLeod joined Northern Premier League club Corby Town.

 On 6 January 2017, McLeod joined Wrexham.
 He was released by the club at the end of the 2016–17 season.

 On 4 July 2017, McLeod announced his retirement from professional football whilst also taking up a new role as a Business Sales Executive with his former club Milton Keynes Dons.
 At the time of taking up his new position, McLeod was still the club's all-time leading goalscorer.

 McLeod came out of retirement in November 2018 to sign for Southern League club Kempston Rovers.
 He retired again in January 2020 due to a recurring injury.